MarkDBlackwell/temperament-math/README.md

 The program generates keyboard tuning temperaments in which the major thirds are variegated.

+Tuning to a varietaged temperament adds richness to the listener's experience.

 In particular,
-since each major third forms part of a major key's tonic chord, each major third's tuning width increases along with the number of sharps or flats in that key signature.
+since each major third forms part of some major key's tonic chord, the tuning adjustment of major thirds varies along with the number of sharps or flats in that key signature.
-This resembles Thomas Young's first temperament.
+Thomas Young's first temperament is like this.

 Unlike Young's, however,
-the sharp keys' tonic major thirds are closer to just than those of the corresponding flat keys.
+here the sharped key signatures' tonic major thirds are closer to just, than those of the corresponding flatted key signatures.
 This increases variety.
 (In Young's, they are the same.)

 Unlike Young's,
-the sharp keys are favored over the flat keys.
+here the sharp keys are favored over the flat keys.
 (In other words, their tonic major thirds are closer to just.)
 This improves the sound of
 (major) dominant chords in commonly-used minor keys.